The magic of email marketing, and what it can do for your marketing strategy, doesn’t happen all on its own.

 Initiate Your Campaigns and Track Results

 Constant tracking is integral to email campaign success.
-Put your campaigns into motion and then track various metrics each week to determine their progress.
-Examine their click-through-rate, how often they are leading to sales calls, and whether or not they are being opened in the first place.
+Before you put your campaigns into motion, make sure you’ve set appropriate benchmarks for your campaigns to reach.
+Then, track various email marketing metrics each week to determine their progress.
+Examine their click-through rate, how often they are leading to sales calls, and whether or not they are being opened in the first place.

 Be ready to make based on what you find.
 If you notice any negative patterns — such as your open rate decreasing, a lack of conversions, increased unsubscribes, or your deliverability is suffering — it’s a clear indication that something needs to change.